steph-query/Wrecksas/README.md

 Wrecksas
 --------

 This Chromium extension prefills the pro-life whistleblower form with garbage data.
+I created this because they added a reCAPTCHA, and this was the easiest way to get around that.
 You still have to hit the reCAPTCHA button and submit.
-When done, hit refresh, and it'll be filled with new garbage.
+When done, hit refresh, and it'll be filled with new nonsense.

 ## Installation